jesse-prpic/JessePrpic_T1A1/README.md

 Other languages include; XML, SGML and XHTML but for this portion of the workbook we will only focus on HTML.

-Markup language can be complex and can have a lot of moving parts, some of important components and concepts of markup language include;
+Markup language can be complex and can have a lot of moving parts, some important components and concepts of markup language include;
 - Elements and Tags;
-   - enclose content and forms elements and start and end tags
+   - enclose content and form elements and start and end tags
        - This can be defined by eg ('<>')
 - Attributes
-   - Allows you to modify elements behaviour or appearances
+   - Allows you to modify element behaviour or appearances
        - This can be defined by eg ('attribute' = 'value')
 - Semantics
    - Enhances the meaning of the element